keldefrawy/keldefrawy.github.io/_rd_articles/sri-project-funded-institution.md

     first_response: Legal continuity is only a container.
 It becomes technical continuity when the institute retains staff, tools, archives, and problem communities across awards.
     second_objection: Retention can also entrench outdated groups and turn public missions into a subsidy for incumbents.
     conclusion: Condition capability funding on external technical evaluation, reuse, apprenticeship, open or transferable artifacts where appropriate, and periodic competition—without forcing zero-state rebids for every project.
-    source_ids: [sri-history, darpa-race, sri-confidencial-spinout-2022]
+    source_ids: [sri-history, darpa-race, sri-confidencial-announcement-2022]
 corrections: []
 ---

-Between 2017 and 2022, my work at SRI International moved through internal seedlings, proposals, program formation, multi-institution teams, formal methods, cryptography, hardware architecture, and attempts at transition.
+From 2017 through 2021, I worked full-time at SRI International.
+Confidencial.io spun out in 2021; I then remained part-time at SRI through early 2023 to finish the DARPA programs while building the company.
+[SRI’s June 2022 announcement](#source-sri-confidencial-announcement-2022) documents Confidencial.io’s seed financing and private-beta launch.
+Across that overlap, my SRI work moved through internal seedlings, proposals, program formation, multi-institution teams, formal methods, cryptography, hardware architecture, and attempts at transition.
 The public record divides that work into named projects.
 My memory is less neatly segmented.
 One project supplied a collaborator, tool, or failed approach that changed the next.
-The institution existed in the overlap. <span class="rd-evidence-token" data-evidence="M">M</span>
+The institution existed in the overlap. <span class="rd-evidence-token" data-evidence="M">M</span> <span class="rd-evidence-token" data-evidence="D">D</span>

 That overlap is the promise of an independent nonprofit research institute.
 It has no single captive product line.
 It can join government missions, university ideas, company engineering, and internal technical traditions.
 But the absence of a captive product business also means there may be no automatic payer for the spaces between awards.